sandeeppaulraj/machine-learning/projects/capstone/stock_price_predictor_proposal.md

 After obtaining my data I intend to follow these steps.

-- Reverse the rows since as an example February 1 come before February2.
-We want it to be the other way round.
-To
+- Reverse the rows since as an example February 1 comes before February 2 in the downloaded data.
+I want it to be the other way round for analysis purposes.
+To clarify again, the reversal of the rows is just a matter of convenience while depicting the data.
+I prefer to see recent dates on the top.
 - Append a column with trading price range (High - Close)
 - Add the following day's stock price.
-This will be waht we are trying to predict.
+This will be what we are trying to predict.
 - Depending on results of various models/scenarios I may and in all likelihood have to append data pertaining to Apple and SMH to the Broadcom data.

 I will be leveraging both pandas and numpy in my project.